College Medical Center

 College Medical Center, is a community-based teaching hospital located in Long Beach, California.
-It is accredited by the Joint Commission on Accreditation of Healthcare Organizations.
+The official website shows it is accredited by The Center for Improvement in Healthcare Quality (CIHQ).
 It was purchased by Santa Fe Springs-based healthcare management company College Health Enterprises Inc., in October 2013 and renamed College Medical Center.
 This purchase joined the hospital with College Hospital Cerritos and College Hospital Costa Mesa as affiliates of College Health Enterprises.

 Since implementing infection control measures, the hospital has nearly eliminated methicillin resistant strains of staphylococcus (MRSA).
 Measures include an air ventilation system that uses ultraviolet light to kill germs, more time for maintenance staff to clean rooms, and more frequent hand washing by staff members.

 History

 The hospital was founded in 1932 as Pacific Hospital of Long Beach.
 In October 2013, the hospital was purchased by Santa Fe Springs-based healthcare management company College Health Enterprises Inc. and was renamed "College Medical Center."

 The hospital previously operated family medicine and dermatology residencies until 2020, which were accredited by the American Osteopathic Association.
 With the ACGME and AOA merger of graduate medical education for MD and DO residencies, the hospital ceased the family medicine residency due to accreditation conflicts between the two governing bodies.